their passion and shared effort to excel in Medicine

 The woman doctor who planted a seed to perpetuate her legacy in the next generation, she assures that things are changing for women in health, although much remains to be done.
 For this reason, she considered that the government’s recognition is another necessary action to put women health workers at the center of the scene.

-“There are many women who are brilliant and who could be in my place or in other important decision-making positions within health institutions,” he said, adding that these women are the same ones who also face their family and domestic roles, and who deserve be taken into account.
+“There are many women who are brilliant and who might be in my place or in other important decision-making positions within health institutions,” he said, adding that these women are the same ones who also face their family and domestic roles, and who deserve be taken into account.
 “We have to aim to support and stand in solidarity with ourselves; when there are women holding a position, you have to support their place and respect their work in the same way that we do when those positions are held by men,” she added.

 With this premise, and in a work context in which the inclusion of women in decision-making spaces has always been promoted, she is already working on passing the legacy on to one of her colleagues, Jorgelina Guyón, whom she considers her other half and deserving of another bit. of that distinction he received.
 “It is an example of work and commitment rarely seen,” she said.